-It is worth noting; the information referenced should only be used as a guide as siding manufacturers’ installation specifics are subject to change.
+It is worth noting; that the information referenced should only be used as a guide as siding manufacturers’ installation specifics are subject to change.
 Homeowners and contractors looking for comprehensive installation instructions should always revert to Allura’s website.

 Here, you will discover the most comprehensive Allura installation details provided by a single Article.
-If you are unfamiliar with Allura, we cover the company’s history in our previous article, which is also worth reading!
+If you are unfamiliar with Allura we cover the company’s history in our previous article, which is also worth reading!

 We intend to be thorough and offer guidance as close to the current installation specs as possible.
 Read more and make sure your replacement siding is installed to last a long time!

 Receiving & Handling Allura Siding

 Storing and handling Allura Siding is relatively simple, but there are a few things to remember:

 - Carry the siding on the edge.